N0bh/CubiKits.Documentation/docs/projects/Basic/Lorfi-WB/Sensors/Potentiometer_Sensor.md

 ---
 layout: project
+title: Analog Rotation Sensor using Lorfi-WB
 ---

-# Analog Rotation Sensor using Lorfi-WB

 # Description

-This analog rotation sensor is compatible with Arduino and is built around a potentiometer.
+This analog rotation sensor is built around a potentiometer.
 It provides a voltage output that can be divided into 1024 steps, making it easy to connect to an Arduino using a sensor shield.
 By reading the analog values through an IO port, it can be combined with other sensors to create a variety of interactive projects.

 # Specification